June 11

 See it on Amazon

-How is this different from the saucier pan (shown above)?
-The saucier pan is 2-qt., while this Essential pan is 4-qt.
-You can think of this as a chef's pan with curved, rather than angled, sides: it's large and it has high sides that add versatility.
-From boiling pasta to making bechamel to sautéing meat or veggies, this pan can do almost everything.
+This 4-quart Essential pan is similar to a chef's pan but with curved rather than angled, sides.
+It's large and it has high sides to add versatility.
+From boiling pasta to making bechamel to sautéing meat or veggies, this pan can do just about everything.

 If you've already got sauce pans and sauté pans in all the sizes you want, you probably don't need an essential pan.
-However, if you need to augment your collection and want something a little bit different and maybe a little more versatile--not to mention larger--this pan is a great addition.
+However, if you want to add to your collection and want something bigger and more versatile, this pan is a great addition.

 NOTE: We've seen prices all over the map for this piece.
 Be sure you shop around before buying or you might pay too much--it's usually cheaper at W-S than on Amazon.